 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's liquidity and operating results may be adversely affected if the Company's access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or related to matters specific to the Company.
 The Company generates cash flow primarily from its financing activities.
-As at December 31, 2020, the Company had a cash balance of \$6,487 (December 31, 2019 - \$77,098) to settle current liabilities of \$2,725,971 (December 31, 2019 - \$2,332,211).
-All of the Company's current financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms, except loan payable (note 17).
+As at December 31, 2021, the Company had a cash balance of \$796,710 (December 31, 2020 - \$6,487) to settle current liabilities of \$2,807,178 (December 31, 2020 - \$2,725,971).
+All of the Company's current financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms, except loan payable (note 19) and concession fee payable (note 12).
 The Company regularly evaluates its cash position to ensure preservation and security of capital as well as maintenance of liquidity.
 The Company will need to secure additional financing to meet its ongoing obligations.
 However, there is no assurance that it will be able to do so (note 2).